• Skip to primary navigation

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

-You’ll start your side dish recipe by washing and cutting your red potatoes into bite-size pieces.
+You’ll start your side dish recipe by washing and cutting your red potatoes into bite-sized pieces.

 Steps 1-4 for how to make red skin potato salad.

 STEP 1.
 Dice the potatoes.
-Cut red potatoes into bite-size pieces.
+Cut red potatoes into bite-sized pieces.
 (Image 1).

 Tip: If you’re in a hurry, I suggest making the hard-boiled eggs and cubed, cooked potatoes the day before and set them in the refrigerator overnight until you need them.